jverber214/ai-data-generator/README.md

 Error Handling: Includes robust error handling for OpenAI API responses and JSON parsing.

-Environment Configuration: Uses environment variables (via `dotenv`) for secure API key management.
+#not implemented yet# Environment Configuration: Uses environment variables (via `dotenv`) for secure API key management.

 To run the application, execute `python app.py.` This starts a local PyWebIO server and opens the application interface in a web browser(at the following address: 0.0.0.0:8080).